ayhyap/AI-Ur-Project/README.md

 USES PYTHON 2.7.3

-Run playMain.py from python shell
+Run networkTraining_multiProcessing.py in cmd to train the networks using the genetic algorithm approach.

+Be sure to turn off the game graphic when training otherwise the program will attempt to open 100 instances of the graphic.

+After 100 generations the file will output the top 3 networks numbered 1 to 3 respectively.

+For convenience, the three networks we have previously trained are included.

+Run playMain_Mix.py to play the game with either human, expectiMax, or neural network players.
 =====

-Change turtleMode to False in globalVars.py to disable graphics (for faster processing).
+Change turtleMode to False in turtleUI_bool.py to disable graphics (for faster processing).

+turleMode is set to True by default.

 All graphics-unrelated functions should still work.
 Rely on print init.boardState and other functions to check status.